faceplate-kleo/pixelsorter/README.md

 from inside.

 ## Usage
  By default, pixelsorter requires the `-in` flag to specify the input file.
-THus, the minimum required invocation is as follows:
+Thus, the minimum required invocation is as follows:
  ```
  ./pixelsorter -in /path/to/input/file.png
  ```